'Westworld' Season 4, Episode 7 Recap: 'Metanoia'

 Next, we spy Chalores, host William and a host version of Caleb.
 Like the last version of Caleb who got his neck snapped so unkindly last week, this one knows his daughter, Frankie, is alive.
 Chalores is a nickname for Charlotte Hale.
 In the past, Dolores made copies of herself -- the "self" that exists in her pearl -- and put one into a host version of Hale.

 Chalores tells William to give them a minute, and then she reveals to Caleb that she's shutting down "the cities."
-(There are more than the one we've seen, I guess).
+(Does this mean there are more than the one we've seen?)
 She plans to stick humans in cold storage, mirroring how the hosts in Westworld were treated.
-She leaves Caleb in his confinement, and tells a surprised William she's calling the human world quits because of the host/outlier issue.
+She leaves Caleb in his confinement and tells a surprised William she's calling the human world quits because of the host/outlier issue.
 "If I don't do this today, there'll be less of us tomorrow," she says.

 An already stressed-out host William is not happy about this news.
 Later, we see him visit human William again.
 In a long, icy spiel, human William tells his host doppelgänger that "culture doesn't survive, cockroaches do."
 He tells his host counterpart that if he could, he'd pull the plug on the whole world.
 "Only one of us needs to do what must be done," he tells the host.
 Host William says he understands, then stabs him.